CruiseOutlook

 • Stroll along the Seine River and enjoy the picturesque bridges.

-• Relax in the beautiful gardens of Luxembourg or Tuileries.
+• Relax in the beautiful Luxembourg Gardens.

 Typical Weather